Grace Lautman, MS, CN, LMHC

 In terms of psychological and emotional treatment, Grace utilizes skills from a combination of approaches depending on her clients’ needs.
-These include: Attachment theory and Lifespan Integration, Emotionally Focused Therapy, Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Dialectical Behavioral Therapy (DBT), and Rationally Open Dialectical Behvaioral Therapy (RO-DBT).
-She has also undergone intensive continuing education and supervision (and continues to do so) working with body image issues and disordered eating, family systems, as well as trauma and PTSD.
+These include: Attachment theory and Lifespan Integration (trauma therapy), Emotionally Focused Therapy, Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Dialectical Behavioral Therapy (DBT), and Rationally Open Dialectical Behavioral Therapy (RO-DBT).
+She has also undergone intensive continuing education and supervision (and continues to do so) working with eating disorders, family systems, as well as trauma and PTSD.